rath3r/adventofcode/README.md

 ### Learning

 * What is the correct way to handle asynch calls?
-* I need to use types more i.e translate the input data into an object that I can apply types to
+* I need to use types more i.e translate the input data into an object that I can apply types to?
+* How can I add unit tests?